 It’s a night like any other.
 You saunter into your kitchen for a late-night snack, flip on the lights, and suddenly, you are affronted by the sight of cockroaches scurrying across your countertops!
-Before you can grab a shoe, they skuttle under your appliances and out of harm’s way.
+Before you can grab a shoe or think about calling a local exterminator, American cockroaches scuttle under your appliances and out of harm’s way.
 How did this happen and what is attracting cockroaches to your home of all places?

 First, it’s important to note that cockroaches share the same basic needs as most creatures do.
 Their basic requirements are food, water, and shelter.
 Given that humans also have these needs, it is common to find cockroaches existing nearby.